pingcap/docs/information-schema/client-errors-summary-by-host.md

 * Incorrect use of the "host" portion of user permissions.
 * Unreliable network connectivity generating more timeouts or disconnected connections.

-The summarized counts can be reset with the statement `FLUSH CLIENT_ERRORS_SUMMARY`.
+The summarized counts can be reset using the statement `FLUSH CLIENT_ERRORS_SUMMARY`.
 The summary is local to each TiDB server and is only retained in memory.
 Summaries will be lost if the TiDB server restarts.

 {{< copyable "sql" >}}